Posted by Leif Palmer in Places to Eat

-When guests first check into one of our Pigeon Forge, Gatlinburg or Sevierville cabins, one of the first things we're asked for are restaurant recommendations.
+When guest inquire about Pigeon Forge, Gatlinburg or Sevierville cabins, one of the first things we're asked for are restaurant recommendations.
 That's not always an easy task, because there are literally hundreds of eateries in our communities, from national chains to independently owned establishments.
 But here are a few of the popular places and even best-kept secrets we like to pass along:

 A longtime favorite among locals and visitors alike, this Sevierville restaurant serves up down-home cooking for breakfast lunch and dinner, all in a serene, riverside country-farmhouse setting.